-6 day expedition North West Highlands Wild camp
+6 day expedition North West Highlands Wild camp Group size up to 6

-TRIP HIGHLIGHTS An expedition aiming to explore a spectacular section of coastline in the North West Highlands, journeying and wild camping for 6 days.
+Trip Highlights An expedition aiming to explore a spectacular section of coastline in the North West Highlands, journeying and wild camping for 6 days.

 - Paddle round the Great stack of Handa - home to thousands of nesting seabirds and riddled with caves and tunnels.